F2HEAL/VHP-Vibro-Glove2/doc/Usage.md

 ![image](https://github.com/F2HEAL/VHP-Vibro-Glove2/assets/18469570/fc01761d-4320-4044-b50b-c7768205cf2b)

- The default settings in [VHP-Vibro-Glove2.ino](VHP-Vibro-Glove2/VHP-Vibro-Glove2.ino) provide with a balanced default settings:
+ The default settings in  [Settings.hpp](../VHP-Vibro-Glove2/Settings.hpp) provide with a balanced default:

  * 8 channels
  * Samplerate 46875Hz, long story, tied to SetUpsamplingFactor(1), only touch it if you know what you're doing ;-)
  * Stimulation frequency 250Hz